dupontgu/t9-macropad-circuitpython/library_generator/README.md

 This Kotlin program takes in a list of words and spits out a binary file containing a serialized Trie that can be traversed by this project's [firmware](../fw).

+**There is an instance of this program hosted online!
+Generate your library file [here](https://t9-library-generator.uk.r.appspot.com/library).**

 ## Editing the dictionary

 - Add/remove words from the [`dict.txt`](/src/main/resources/dict.txt) file.